V3ded/V3ded.github.io/_posts/2021-05-28-abusing-lnk-features-for-initial-access-and-persistence.md

 > **Note:** Explorer only allows shortcuts starting with the CTRL+ALT sequence.
 Other sequences need to be programmatically set via COM (see the following section).

+> **EDIT:** According to <a href="https://ss64.com/vb/shortcut.html" target="_blank">documentation</a>, shortcuts should be triggerable even if they are placed in the Startup menu.
+I unfortunately couldn't make this work.

 ***

 # Crafting Malicious LNK files via COM